Non-Linear Scoring Model for Translation Quality Evaluation: Introduction

-Another client confirmed these findings and chose to avoid the issue by only evaluating samples of exactly 1000 words.
-However, in real-world operations, such precisely consistent evaluation sample sizes are rare.
-Evaluation samples often vary significantly in length due to the nature of the content, deadlines, or operational constraints.

-Despite its known practical shortcomings, the assumption of linear error scaling remains entrenched in industry practice—partly due to implicit conventions and the replication of established procedures, and partly because people often subconsciously apply linear extrapolation to numerical judgments, including those about error tolerance.
-Yet when evaluators (and therefore also content users) assess samples without relying on mental calculation, their judgments reliably deviate from linear expectations.
+Despite these known limitations, linear error scaling remains common in industry practice, partly due to institutional convention and partly due to the tendency to apply linear extrapolation in numerical reasoning.
+Importantly, when evaluators assess translations without explicitly performing normalization, their judgments often deviate from what a linear model would predict.\footnote{We provide examples of institutional user reports in Appendix~\ref{Appendix_users_quote}.}

-This paper presents empirical evidence and theoretical justification for a non-linear scoring model, first proposed in earlier work on Multi-Range TQE \cite{GladkoffEtAl2024}—one that more accurately captures how content users perceive translation quality as a function of sample length.
-The present study argues that as the evaluated text gets longer, the maximum number of allowable errors grows, but more and more slowly—equivalently, the perceptionally allowed errors per 1,000 words decline as word count increases.
-We capture this pattern with a logarithmic dependency.

-Earlier work \cite{GladkoffEtAl2024} introduced a logarithmic scorecard.
-This paper shows where that curve comes from: tolerance grows sublinearly with length, as demonstrated by expert surveys and by well-known psychophysical and cognitive results (Weber–Fechner; Cognitive Load Theory); we then provide a simple, easily calibrated model for use in current evaluation tools.